 Your wedding bouquet is the one arrangement that’s with you all day — from getting ready to the ceremony, through the photos, and into the evening.
 It’s in almost every picture.
 So it needs to look beautiful for hours, hold up under handling, and ideally be something you can keep forever.
-Dried flower wedding bouquets tick every one of those boxes.
+Bridal dried flower bouquets tick every one of those boxes.

 Here’s everything you need to know about choosing, styling, and ordering a dried flower bouquet for your wedding.